The Barbarian (wrestler): The Powers of Pain (1988-1990)

 Upon their arrival in WWF, the Powers of Pain were fan favorites, initially managed by Tito Santana, They feuded with WWF World Tag Team Champions Demolition who had defeated Strike Force (Santana and Rick Martel) for the titles and then injured Martel (kayfabe).
 The Powers were introduced as mercenaries to help Martel and Santana gain revenge on Demolition for both the title loss and the injury to Martel.
-They made their debut in a dark match (of which footage survives) at a TV taping on 18 June 1988 as a replacement for Strike Force in a WWF World Tag Team Championship match where they beat Demolition by count-out when the champions walked out.
-Their televised debut was filmed later that evening and screened on 16 July episode of Superstars where they defeated enhancement talents Iron Mike Sharpe and Tony Ulysses.
+They made their debut in a dark match at a TV taping on 18 June 1988 as a replacement for Strike Force in a WWF World Tag Team Championship match where they beat Demolition by count-out when the champions walked out.
+Their televised debut was filmed June 21 in Glens Falls and screened on the July 16 episode of Superstars where - earlier in the night, in a dark match taped and later released on DVD, having gained another countout win over Demolition when the champions again walked out - they defeated enhancement talents Iron Mike Sharpe and Tony Ulysses.
 The Powers had their first televised rivalry against The Bolsheviks (Nikolai Volkoff and Boris Zhukov).
 They defeated Bolsheviks in their pay-per-view debut at the inaugural SummerSlam, where they introduced their new manager The Baron.
 The Baron left the WWF in early November.

 At the Survivor Series, The Powers led a team of fan favorite tag teams against Demolition's team of villainous tag teams in a Survivor Series match, during which a double turn took place when Demolition's manager Mr. Fuji turned on Demolition by causing them to get eliminated by count-out.
 The Powers afterwards came to Fuji's aid and thus became villains and Demolition became fan favorites.
 The Powers of Pain then eliminated Los Conquistadores to win the match before Demolition returned to the ring to confront the Powers and Fuji.
 Following this, Demolition and the Powers (with Fuji now in their corner) engaged in a series of championship matches at house shows, typically ending in double disqualification or a narrow countout victory for the Powers.
 On 12 December episode of Prime Time Wrestling, Fuji was confirmed as the new manager of The Powers of Pain.